|

 uninterrupted jogging track's cushioned surface aft on Deck 11

-Pool has ample deck chairs on terraced landings and there are
+Pool area has two pools and ample deck chairs on terraced landings with three

-drinks, beer, and cocktails in both pool locations.
-Grills for
+drinks, beer, and cocktails in both pool locations and the

 won't lose sun tanning time if you get a case of the munchies.